 Amazon Synopsis

-A special thanks to Jenn McKinlay for providing a winner with a hardcover copy of HITTING THE BOOKS.
-Contest ends Sunday, September 16, 2018 at 11:59 pm PST and is limited to U.S. residents only.
+A special thanks to Lynn Cahoon for providing a winner with an e-book copy of A DEADLY BREW.
+Contest ends Sunday, September 23, 2018 at 11:59 pm PST.
 Please use the Rafflecopter box located below to enter.
 The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 - 1/4 teaspoon salt